EvgenSuit/PrivacyPolicies/CoverAI Privacy Policy.md

 - Firebase Analytics, which helps a developer improve and adjust the product to specific audiences
 - Gemini API, which is used to generate compelling cover letters (consider referring to the API's privacy policy)

+### Additional data used to provide necessary user experience
+- Resume information, which is used to fill a user's profile (a user has an option to manually fill in their profile)

 ### Data shared
 The Service shares the following data with the corresponding third-party providers to ensure the necessary user experience
 - Username (either provided manually or by Google in case a user authenticated using that provider), email, and password